 - An evacuation shelter

 - Practice evacuating your home twice a year.
-Get your emergency kit just like you will in a real case of an emergency then drive your planned evacuation route.
-Plot alternate routes on your maps in case usual roads are not passable.
+Get your emergency kit just like you will in a real emergency, then drive your planned evacuation route.
+Plot alternate routes on your maps in case the usual roads are not passable.
 Always make sure that you have locations and maps saved on devices such as your cell phones and GPS units and of course, on paper too.

 - Also, plans ahead for your pets.
 Keep a list of hotels and animal shelters that are pet-friendly along your evacuation routes.
 If it’s not safe for you to stay home, it’s not safe for your pets either so keep them in mind too as you plan your emergency preparedness.

 The reunification of the family within the country: One more way to be Prepared

 If you are not able to find or contact a loved one or friend who had been affected by a disaster, the American Red Cross can help you find them if but this should meet certain criteria:

 - If your missing loved one is elderly, has a functional need and suffers from a medical or mental condition, or has difficulty understanding the English language; be it spoken or written, you can reach out to your local Red Cross chapter for assistance.
 A representative from your chapter may reconnect you with Reunification Activity workers in the area and may eventually reconnect you with your missing loved one.

 - If you’re missing a loved one or friend and you resided in the same home before the current disaster event.
 However, if you become separated as a result of evacuations or other circumstances, you may also reach out to your local Red Cross chapter.
 Someone from your local chapter may connect you with Reunification Activity workers in the disaster area to assist with locating your missing loved one/roommate.